-Courses in which a standard grade was issued (C, B, A, CR) may be repeated one time only upon petition establishing circumstances that will justify such repetition.
+Courses in which a standard grade C, B, A, CR was issued may be repeated one time only upon petition establishing circumstances that will justify such repetition.
 Grades issued for repeating a course under this petition process will not be counted in the computation of the GPA.

 Grades, once entered on a student's academic record, remain permanent unless changed by the instructor of record or pursuant to Education Code Section 76224.
+No grade will be changed after 36 months.